 As with the previous components, you can easily weight this formula to get a more accurate coverage score for each partner.
 The formula should be weighted based on your channel strategy, industry, and other relevant factors.

 The example diagram prioritizes market size and applies more weight to emerging markets.
 However, your market strategy may focus on the market’s maturity or strength of your niche, so adjust the weighting accordingly.
 Note that your company’s determination of a major versus an emerging market may differ greatly from other companies.

 Crafting an informed market strategy

 When thinking about coverage, take steps to understand the type of markets your partners are selling.
-A high number of accounts that have not been sold to yet is a high-value segment, referred to as whitespace.
+A high number of accounts that have not been sold yet is a high-value segment, referred to as whitespace.

 Ramp-up Coverage: If many accounts yield low average revenue, you will want to ensure that you have enough partners to cover it to increase revenue.

-Stay Put: In markets with very few whitespace customers and above-average revenue per account, consider it well covered, as your partners are productive.
+Stay Put: In markets with few whitespace customers and above-average revenue per account, consider it well covered, as your partners are productive.

 Partners generally work with multiple vendors.
 In some respects, commitment is a measure of a partner’s loyalty to your company.
 It is determined by the percentage of deals that include your company’s offerings.